UMGB 107x40 [M8+M10] GW F400 +Lina GOBLIN / N38

 Disadvantages of neodymium magnets:

-- They are prone to breaking as they are fragile when subjected to a strong impact.
-If the magnets are exposed to impacts, we recommend using magnets in a metal holder.
+- They can break as they are extremely fragile when subjected to a powerful impact.
+If the magnets are exposed to impacts, it is suggested using magnets in a metal holder.
 The steel housing in the form of a holder protects the magnet from impacts and simultaneously increases its overall strength,

 - Magnets lose their power due to exposure to high temperatures.
 In most cases, when the temperature exceeds 80°C, these magnets experience permanent reduction in strength (although it is worth noting that this is dependent on the shape and size of the magnet).
 To avoid this problem, we offer special magnets marked with the [AH] symbol, which exhibit high temperature resistance.
 They can operate even at temperatures as high as 230°C or more,

-Exercise Caution with Neodymium Magnets
+Handle with Care: Neodymium Magnets

 Neodymium magnets are primarily characterized by their significant internal force.
 They attract to each other, and any object that comes in their way will be affected.